-- Teachers are expected to check uniforms and jewellery every lesson. - Students who are out of uniform for any reason will need to take a note of explanation to Student Services when they arrive at school in the morning.
+- Teachers are expected to check students are following the uniform policy every lesson. - Students who are out of uniform for any reason will need to take a note of explanation to Student Services when they arrive at school in the morning.
 The explanation will be assessed by a member of the Administration and an appropriate course of action determined. - Students out of uniform will be expected to access loan clothing from the school uniform pool.
-If an appropriate item or size is unavailable, students may be supplied with an exemption slip for the appropriate period of time. - Students must have this exemption slip on their person at all times and produce the slip when requested. - Failure to follow these procedures will result in an appropriate consequence.
+If an appropriate item or size is unavailable, students may be supplied with an exemption slip for the appropriate period of time. - Students must have this exemption slip on their person at all times and produce the slip when requested. - Students out of uniform without an exemption note are to be referred to Student Services. - Failure to follow these procedures will result in an appropriate consequence.